-The Commonwealth Care Alliance's Fraud, Waste and Abuse (FWA) Program
+The CCA's Fraud, Waste and Abuse (FWA) Program

-CCA is committed to preventing, identifying, investigating, correcting, and appropriately reporting suspected cases of fraud, waste, and abuse.
+CCA is committed to preventing, identifying, investigating, reporting and recovering suspected overpayments related to fraud, waste, and abuse.
 CCA looks to its providers to assist in this effort.

-The mission of the CCA FWA Program is to assist in protecting the integrity of CCA, and federal and state programs, by working to prevent, identify, investigate, correct, and report suspected incidents of fraud, waste, and abuse.
-This FWA Program is an integral part of the CCA Compliance Program.
-CCA must work collaboratively to combat fraud, waste, and abuse.
+The mission of the CCA FWA Program is to assist in protecting the integrity of CCA, and federal and state programs.
+This CCA FWA Program is an integral part of the CCA Compliance Program.
 Anyone conducting business with CCA is expected to report any suspected cases of fraud, waste, or abuse to CCA through one of the following reporting mechanisms, without fear of retaliation or retribution for reports made in good faith:

-- Fill out a Compliance Incident Report - Report to the CCA Compliance Hotline at 866-457-4953 (may be reported anonymously) - Contact the interim CCA Chief Compliance Officer Elizabeth (Steffen) West
+- Fill out a Compliance Incident Report

+- Report to the CCA Compliance Hotline at 866-457-4953 (may be reported anonymously)

+- Email cca compliance@commonwealthcare.org

+- Mail directly to: